 In July of this year MB Aerospace Engineering Services was launched from new offices in Rzeszow, Poland.
 The business aims to recruit up to 100 manufacturing engineers over the next 24 months to provide surge engineering capacity to all of MB Aerospace businesses and will enable the group to execute beyond customer needs and expectations as major programmes are ramped up in the coming years.

 In addition, Bob McEwan has joined as a consultant, having recently retired from General Electric Aviation where he held several executive engineering responsibilities over a long, illustrious career.
-Bob will report to chief operating officer Bill Kircher to help develop engineering processes in the MB Aerospace Operating System, in particular around NPI, and will also assist with coaching the engineering leadership.
+Bob will help develop engineering processes in the MB Aerospace Operating System, in particular around NPI, and will also assist with coaching the engineering leadership.

-MB Aerospace is also pleased to confirm three major investments to provide the group with the equipment, facilities and capacity to discharge its growth plans.
-In Rzeszow, significant funds have been committed to expand MB Aerospace’s Polish manufacturing factory by a further 40,000 sq ft and increase the range of technology available in region – building work will start before Christmas and it is expected the enlarged site will be fully operational by Autumn 2017.
+MB Aerospace is also pleased to confirm two major investments to provide the group with the equipment, facilities and capacity to discharge its growth plans.
+In Rzeszow, significant funds have been committed to expand MB Aerospace’s Polish manufacturing factory by a further 40,000 sq ft and increase the range of technology available in region.